 Handicapper – A person who assigns or assesses a competitor’s handicap, especially in golf or horse racing.

-Handle – A U.S. term for the total sum bet on a race, in a day or some other period of time.
+Handle – The total amounts of bets taken and does not include how much money was taken in from the bets, or the amount won/lost.
+It is also a term used in the U.S. for the total sum bet on a race, in a day or some other period of time.

 Hang Cheng – A form of Soccer betting very popular in Asia as the returns on a team winning or drawing in a match are determined by part-goal handicaps.

 Hedging – A bet made by a nervous bookie on a horse or event in which he has some large bets, for the reason of reduce his losses, and is also known as a ‘Lay-Off Bet.’